-Hormones are chemicals that are created within our body by the endocrine glands.
+Hormones are chemicals that are created within our body

 As part of our series on the human brain it is important to look at the whole body because our body physiology seems to be under the control of brain.
 Any injury or emotional disturbance to the brain can lead to alteration in secretion of hormones.
 Therefore when we research the effect of sexual assault we expect to see during emotional changes hormonal imbalance happening.
 There is a lot of things going on.

 They control most of our bodily functions, ranging from simply making us feel hungry to assist in reproduction.
 They can even influence our brain and how we feel about things.
 This simple explanation will help you understand just a little bit about how important hormone functions are to your health.
 If you need some help with any problems it is important to consult your doctor as this post is only a very small part of a very complex system.
-Apart from all of the other amazing things our brain and our body does hormones don't get the credit they deserve.

 Prostaglandins are created right on the place where you suffer an injury.
 It is just like having a doctor standing next to you just in case you get hurt.
 This makes them different to all other hormones because they are not secreted from a gland.
 Here is what it does when your body is damaged or infected: